Erection of an Industrial Unit, Formby, Liverpool L37

 Based on the results of the qualitative risk assessment and low sensitivity of the site it was determined that further intrusive works were not appropriate and limited remediation (specification of water mains and removal of any made ground from foundations as well as the incorporation of a gas membrane in the building design) was more appropriate.

-The report was submitted alongside the planning application, which was approved in February 2017.
+The report was submitted alongside the planning application, which was approved in February 2017 and no contaminated land planning condition was attached to the decision notice.